kubernetes/enhancements/keps/sig-cli/3895-kubectl-delete-interactivity/README.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

+kubectl delete is disruptive and irreversible command and should be used cautiously.
+However, there are various circumstances such as inaccurate usage, mistyping, hasty tab completions, etc. that this command can position the cluster to a state where it is not intended to be.
+Due to the backwards compatibility concerns, seeking confirmation from a user before proceeding to genuinely delete as default, is out of the table.

+On the other hand, we need to provide a way to mitigate accidental deletes to users and this KEP proposes a new flag, namely interactive(-i) that will ask confirmation from a user to proceed with deletion.

 ### Goals

 - Introduce interactive(-i) flag to be used for asking confirmation to user to proceed actual delete operation or not.